g-yui/KoalaGeddon-Configurator/README.md

 > - Known Uplay entitlements (via the [products.jsonc](https://github.com/acidicoala/public-entitlements/blob/main/ubisoft/v1/products.jsonc) file) <br />
 > - Better Steam search <br />
 > - Epic Store search (help needed understanding GraphQL with Python for this one) <br />
-> - A Koalageddon update checker (will make a check through the public GitHub API to see if there's a change between the versions of the local config_version against the latest Config.jsonc file available) <br />
+> - A Koalageddon update checker (will make a check by downloading the latest Config.jsonc to see if there's a change between the versions of the local config_version variable, after that it will delete the file and prompt to install if appropriate) <br />
 > - unlock_dlc support for steam <br />
 > - Ignore and terminate options if "Advance options" boolean is enabled via custom config file for this GUI :) <br />